Biden Vows to Address ‘Institutional Racism’ in First 100 Days as President

 Protesters, Enraged by Black Americans Killed, Gather Nationwide

 Biden delivered a well-received address on Friday calling on white people to shoulder the responsibility of ending America’s systemic racism.
-But he was largely out of sight over the weekend, which marked the fifth anniversary of the death of his son Beau Biden.
+But he was largely out of sight over the weekend, which marked the fifth anniversary of the death of his son Beau Biden from brain cancer.

 Monday marked just his third public appearance since the pandemic exploded in mid-March.

-Biden and his wife, Jill, marked Memorial Day by laying a wreath at a veteran’s memorial near his Wilmington home last week, and the former vice president’s campaign posted pictures of him visiting a protest site in another part of the city on Sunday afternoon.
+Biden and his wife, Jill, marked Memorial Day by laying a wreath at a veterans' memorial near his Wilmington home last week, and the former vice president’s campaign posted pictures of him visiting a protest site in the city on Sunday afternoon.
 Earlier, he wrote a post on Medium expressing empathy for those despairing about the police killing of George Floyd.

+In the early moments of Monday’s gathering at the Bethel AME church in Wilmington, Biden listened quietly and took notes in a spiral notebook.
+All the attendees, including Biden, wore face masks but lowered them as they spoke.

+“The vice president came to hear from us.
+This is a homeboy,” pastor Sylvester Beaman said before everyone bowed their heads in prayer.

 “I want to make something clear.
-I don’t expect anything from the black community," he said Monday, insisting that he has never taken their support for granted.
+I don’t expect anything from the black community," he said Monday, insisting he has never taken their support for granted.
+The former vice president has been doing cleanup since telling a prominent black radio host a week and a half ago that African Americans who back President Donald Trump “ain’t black.”

-The morning gathering featured 15 invited religious, political and educational leaders, including Delaware Democratic Rep. Blunt Rochester.
-They all wore masks and spaced out among the wooden pews.
+The morning gathering featured 15 religious, political and educational leaders, including Democratic Rep. Blunt Rochester.
 Pasted notices on the main entrance cautioned people from entering if they had a cough or other symptoms that could indicate they were suffering from coronavirus.

-The speakers, including Biden, lowered their masks as they took turns speaking.
+For his part, Trump has refused to wear a mask and has largely ignored social distancing guidelines issued by his administration's medical professionals.

 Much of Biden's campaign strategy centers on trying to draw a contrast with Trump on temperament and values.
-He's called the White House contest a battle for the soul of the nation and has been particularly forceful in condemning Trump's handling of moments of racial tension.
+He has called the White House contest a battle for the soul of the nation and has been particularly forceful in condemning Trump's handling of moments of racial tension.

-Democrats believe the former vice president draws a contrast with Trump in such moments that works in his favor.
-They note that while Biden didn't appear on television all weekend, he spoke about Floyd's death before Trump addressed it and has shown compassion for the protesters.
+Democrats note that Biden spoke about Floyd's death before Trump addressed it and has shown compassion for the protesters.
 Trump has alternated between expressing alarm over Floyd's death and sympathy for his family and issuing tweets antagonizing protesters and disparaging his political enemies.

 Yet there is also a recognition that Biden needs to do more than simply wait for voters who may be turned off by Trump to turn toward him.
-And some Democrats who have criticized Biden in the past for not being more visible during the onset of the coronavirus said he is making the right moves now.
+Some Democrats who have criticized Biden for not being more visible during the onset of the coronavirus said he is making the right moves now.

 “I’m sure they have some reluctance, understandably, right now to politicize it.
 That's not who he is," said Democratic strategist James Carville.
 “There might be a time for eloquence, but I think that simplicity is eloquence right now.”